omkarmoghe/Pandemic-Brewing/README.md

 ### Docker

 I highly recommend you get started with Docker; it's how I'm deploying this code.
-And chances are I may never update the instructions in the [manual build](#Manual-Build) section 😅.

 First, make sure an empty directory called `data` exists under `pandemic-db`.
 If not, make one:
 ```shell